serverless/blog/posts/2017-10-03-things-i-learned-designing-developer-tools.md

 ---
-title: 3 things I learned designing developer-centric tools
+title: 3 things I learned designing developer-centric tools at Serverless
 description: As the newest product designer at Serverless, I had to ramp fast.
 Here's what I learned about keeping developers at the center of my design strategy.
 date: 2017-10-03
 layout: Post